adir1/adir1hugo/content/posts/2024-trust-in-the-digital-age/index.md

-Lies even from parents to children, lies to historians, political corruption, power seeking, elections Governance - Elections integrity, who can vote, how is it assured and secured Property trust chain, property ownership, creating value for society, moneyless society Medical trust, AI advice based, AI perscriptions?
+Lies even from parents to children, lies to historians, political corruption, power seeking, elections Governance - Elections integrity, who can vote, how is it assured and secured Property trust chain, property ownership, creating value for society, moneyless society Medical trust, AI advice based, AI prescriptions?
+Freedom and Anarchy are linked
+SSN Leak of most people - this was expected